katiestar99/ansible/docs/docsite/rst/dev_guide/developing_modules_documenting.rst

     * If ``required`` is false/missing, ``default`` may be specified (assumed 'null' if missing).
     * Ensure that the default value in the docs matches the default value in the code.
     * The default field must not be listed as part of the description, unless it requires additional information or conditions.
-    * If the option is a boolean value, you can use any of the boolean values recognized by Ansible:
+    * If the option is a boolean value, you can use any of the boolean values recognized by Assible:
       (such as true/false or yes/no).
 Choose the one that reads better in the context of the option.

   :choices: